Representation in International Arbitration Courts for Foreign Companies

 Guidance on Choosing an Arbitration Forum

-We help you select the most suitable international arbitration institution for your contract, considering jurisdiction, industry specifics, and enforceability of future awards.
+We help you select the most appropriate international arbitration institution for your dispute — taking into account the parties' jurisdictions, the nature of the dispute, applicable sanctions, and the enforceability of any future award.

 Preparation of Arbitration Claims

-We prepare and file statements of claim for international arbitration proceedings, ensuring compliance with procedural rules and effective presentation of your legal position.
+We prepare and file statements of claim for international arbitration proceedings — ensuring full compliance with the chosen institution's rules and effective presentation of your legal position.

 Legal Representation in Arbitration Proceedings